Tannerguo/tannerguo.github.io/_publications/Internship.md

 excerpt: 'This is a report of additive manufacturing (3D Printing) internship I undertook at NTUT'
 date: 2020-01-20
 venue: 'National Taipei University of Technology'
-paperurl: '/files/Internship.pdf'  # optional, keep for other references
 ---

 Please click download 'here' on previous page to view the document